 12. What are the requirements for setting up a CNC milling machine?

 The CNC mill requires a suitable power connection in accordance with the main spindle drive and the equipment of the system.
 If required, both dry and oil-free compressed air as well as a connection for vacuum pump, exhaust system, etc. are required.

 13. How long is the delivery time of a CNC milling machine?

-The delivery time of a CNC milling machine depends on the respective machine system.
+The delivery time of a CNC mill depends on the respective machine system and the milling tools.
 For example, ICP milling machines have a delivery time of 4 to 6 weeks.
-For standard milling machines with servomotors, the delivery time is about 8 to 10 weeks, while the delivery time of special CNC milling machines that are "tailored" to the customer varies between 12 to 26 weeks.
+For standard milling machines with servomotors, the delivery time is about 8 to 10 weeks, while the delivery time of special CNC mills that are "tailored" to the customer varies between 12 to 26 weeks.
 This variance arises due to the individual complexity of the system and the controller.
-A CNC milling machine for demonstration purposes is of course immediately available.
+A CNC mill for demonstration purposes is of course immediately available.

-14. How much does a CNC milling machine cost?
+14. How much does a CNC mill cost?